Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 Cons

-- Doesn’t allow for much caffeine intake for the rest of the day without consequences
+- Severely limits additional caffeine consumption for the remainder of the day

-- Contains a substance banned by the NFL and MLB due to its performance-enhancing properties
+- Contains substances banned by NFL and MLB due to performance-enhancing properties

 Woke AF Pre-Workout Claims vs. Reality

-They were open about this being a pre-workout designed for advanced athletes looking to take their workout potential to limitless.
-They boast the use of Deer Antler Velvet Extract, which might turn some people away.
-They’re also adamant about the powder containing three effective stimulants, which means an energy boost your body isn’t used to.
+They openly positioned this as a pre-workout designed for advanced athletes seeking to push their workout potential beyond limits.
+They boldly promote Deer Antler Velvet Extract usage, which may deter some consumers.
+They’re equally adamant about the powder containing three potent stimulants, promising an energy boost your body likely hasn’t experienced.

 Woke AF Safety & Side Effects

-Woke AF contains a high number of stimulants, including a massive dose of caffeine, and may cause headaches, jitteriness, tremors, or sleep disruptions.
-You should consult your physician before taking Woke AF, especially if you’re taking prescription medication.
+Woke AF contains extremely high stimulant levels, including a massive caffeine dose, and may cause headaches, jitteriness, tremors, or sleep disruptions.
+Consult your physician before taking Woke AF, especially if you’re currently taking prescription medications.

 Final Verdict For Woke AF

-Woke AF Pre-Workout isn’t for everyone, and we appreciate how open Bucked Up is about that.
-To the average person that works out twice a week, you should avoid this product at all costs.
-However, if you’re an expert and want to test the limits, do so in moderation.
+Woke AF Pre-Workout isn’t designed for everyone, and we appreciate Bucked Up’s honesty about this fact.
+Average individuals who train twice weekly should avoid this product entirely.
+However, if you’re an experienced athlete looking to test your limits, proceed with extreme caution.

-If you drink coffee, green tea, or soda, or work out twice daily, be careful with this product.
-We personally do not advocate for ingredients like Deer Antler Velvet Extract, but it’s more of an ethical thing.
+If you consume coffee, green tea, or soda, or train twice daily, exercise extreme caution with this product.
+We personally don’t endorse ingredients like Deer Antler Velvet Extract, though this stems more from ethical considerations.

-Overall, we’d say use Woke AF at your own risk, and I’m sure the folks at Bucked Up would agree with that.
+Ultimately, we recommend using Woke AF at your own risk—and we’re confident the Bucked Up team would agree with this assessment.

 Other Bucked Up Reviews: